China to allow full foreign ownership in auto industry

-BEIJING (AP) — China has announced plans to allow full foreign ownership of automakers in five years, ending restrictions that have strained relations with Washington and other trading partners.
+BEIJING (AP) — China announced plans Tuesday to allow full foreign ownership of automakers in five years, ending restrictions that helped to fuel its escalating dispute with U.S. President Donald Trump and strained relations with other trading partners.

-The Cabinet’s planning commission said Tuesday it will lift limits on foreign ownership of electric vehicle producers this year, followed by similar action for makers of commercial vehicles in 2020 and passenger vehicles in 2022.
+The change would scrap rules that require global automakers to work through local state-owned partners, an arrangement that forces them to share technology with potential competitors.
+It was unclear whether that might help to mollify Trump, who has threatened to hike tariffs on as much as $150 billion of Chinese goods in response to complaints Beijing pressures foreign companies to hand over technology.

-The announcement by the National Development and Reform Commission said, “following a five-year transition period, all ownership restrictions will be lifted.”
+President Xi Jinping announced in a speech last week that Beijing would ease ownership restrictions and cut auto import duties, though he didn’t say at that time those limits would be repealed completely.

-That would end rules requiring foreign automakers in China to work through local state-owned partners, an arrangement that forced them to share technology with potential competitors.
+Limits on foreign ownership of electric vehicle producers will be eliminated this year, the Cabinet’s planning agency said.
+That will be followed by a similar repeal for makers of commercial vehicles in 2020 and passenger vehicles in 2022.

 Most Read Business Stories